 Entry and exit signals are triggered when the short moving average crosses the long moving average.

-This is a 10-minute chart of Facebook from October 27-29, 2015, where the Relative Vigor Index develops into a clear double bottom signal.
+This is a 10-minute chart of Facebook, where the relative vigor index develops into a clear double bottom signal.
 After creating the “W” bottom, Facebook’s price took off!

-Like every other indicator, the RVI can produce a number of false signals.
-Therefore, I strongly suggest you combine the Relative Vigor Index with additional trading tools to identify head fakes.
+Like every other indicator, the RVI can produce false signals.
+Therefore, I strongly suggest you combine the relative vigor index with additional trading tools to identify head fakes.

-To address the risk of false signals, we will now cover 5 day trading strategies using the RVI indicator.
+Due to the risk of false signals, we will now cover 5-day RVI indicator trading strategies.

 5 Trading Strategies using the RVI:

 1 – Relative Vigor Index and the Stochastic Oscillator

 RVI and Stochastics Strategy

 Above is a 10-minute chart of Bank of America.
 The two green circles indicate when the RVI and the stochastic start registering an oversold condition.

 Therefore, we go long the moment the green line of the relative vigor index tool breaks the red line signaling a new bullish trend.
 After we go long, we get a price increase of 50 cents, which equals about 4% of the total price per share.